Philco Model 4654 Predicta Television (1958)

 The Predicta screen is encased in a clear safety cover, which is made of soft, easily damaged plastic.
 Mine was in pretty nice condition, with only a couple of visible boo-boos.
 The Philco Predicta lettering on top of the cover was still in excellent shape.
 Also in good condition was the oval cover for the rear of the picture tube, as well as the brass bezel and support arms which steady the massive CRT.

 This is a heavy, awkward television to move around.
 It is best done with two people, one supporting the CRT and the other the cabinet.
-Be careful not to break one of the legs by setting it down at an angle.
+Be careful not to break one of the legs by slamming it down at an angle.

 Notice the thick bunch of cables connecting the main chassis to the CRT above.
-The dark rectangle at the bottom, thickly crowded with components, is the infamous main PC board, which I would come to know intimately later in this project.
+The dark rectangle at the bottom, thickly crowded with components, is the infamous PC board, which I would come to know intimately later in this project.

 A previous serviceman—perhaps the one who "made it work" just before sale—replaced the rectifier diodes and left them hanging in midair, along with the little capacitor, insulated with a couple of licks of electrical tape.
-The manufacturer certainly didn't intend these critical power-supply components to hang in midair!

 Another ugly spot was the connection of the AC line cord to the chassis.
 This photo shows the area when I had started to remove one leg of the cord.